heetbeet/juliawin/README.md

 ## Outcome

 Everything gets installed into a single self-contained directory.
-The result is completely portable and can be run from a external device:
+The result is completely portable and can be run from an external device:

 <p align="center">
  <img src="https://github.com/heetbeet/juliawin/raw/master/images/example-prompt.png"  />